 Critical Thinking: Students used inductive and deductive reasoning, explore problems using logical process of inquiry, analysis evaluation and synthesis.
-Assessment will use discussion, independent practice, collaborative experience, instructional technology, departmental test bank and/or CAAP test.
+Assessment will use discussion, independent practice, collaborative experience, instructional technology, use of departmental test bank, or CAAP test.

 Communications: Students turn in written assignment involving topics related to College Algebra or other mathematics.
 They then share their result with their instructor and/or colleagues in class via written, oral, and/or visual methods.
 Assessment will use at least one of the following: board work, class time explanation, personal interview, case study presentation, poster board presentation, small group presentation, or online presentation.
 Evaluation process will use departmental rubric for communication assessment.

-4 3 2 1 Student demonstrates full Student demonstrates Student demonstrates Student does not have a knowledge with no good knowledge but limited knowledge but grasp of the mathematical IN WRITTEN mistakes and elaborates does not elaborate. makes several mistakes information.
-LANGUAGE on math concepts. document didectare.
-Triakes several triistakes ii ii dii ii dii dii dii dii dii dii di LANGUAGE оттпант сопсеры.
-4 3 2 1 Student uses fluent and Student uses somewhat Student uses vague Student uses incorrect and IN ORAL accurate words to appropriate words to words to describe confusing words to describe LANGUAGE describe mathematical describe mathematical mathematical concepts math concepts and concepts and processes. concepts and processes. and processes. processes.
-4 3 2 1 Student uses appropriate Student uses somewhat Student uses some Student uses total and accurate visual appropriate and inaccuracy in visual inaccuracy in visual IN VISUAL representation of math accurate visual representation of representation of math LANGUAGE concepts and processes. representation of math mathematical concepts concepts and processes. concepts and processes. and processes.
+4 3 2 1 Student demonstrates full Student demonstrates Student demonstrates Student does not have knowledge with no good knowledge but limited knowledge but a grasp of the IN WRITTEN mistakes and elaborates does not elaborate. makes several mistakes mathematical LANGUAGE on math concepts. information.
+4 3 2 1 Student uses fluent and Student uses somewhat Student uses vague Student uses incorrect accurate words to appropriate words to words to describe and confusing words IN ORAL describe mathematical describe mathematical mathematical concepts to describe math LANGUAGE concepts and processes. concepts and processes. and processes. concepts and processes.
+4 3 2 1 Student uses appropriate Student uses somewhat Student uses some Student uses total and accurate visual appropriate and inaccuracy in visual inaccuracy in visual IN VISUAL representation of math accurate visual representation of representation of math LANGUAGE concepts and processes. representation of math mathematical concepts concepts and concepts and processes. and processes. processes.

 Empirical/Quantitative Analysis: Students work on various mathematical problem solving skills throughout the course.
 The course focuses on the manipulation and analysis of numerical data or observable facts as presented in application problems and/or problem skill sets in which students demonstrate their ability to reach informed conclusions using mathematical process.
-Assessment will include discussion, independent practice, collaborative experience, instructional technology to include questions from a departmental test bank and/or the CAAP test.
+Assessment will include discussion, independent practice, collaborative experience, instructional technology, questions from a departmental test bank, or the CAAP test.

-COURSE OUTLINE OR SCHEDULE: The outline is located on pg.
-8 of the syllabus for use as a checklist.
+COURSE OUTLINE/SCHEDULE: The outline is located on pg.
+8 of the syllabus to print and use as a checklist.